Mindfulness, the state of being mindful of your inner and outer experiences, is among the most rewarding practices when done in the long term.

 - Increases insight.
 By being aware of both your inner and outer experiences, you get to discover more about yourself and your environment, as well as others.
 This, in turn, helps you understand how to deal with various problems you face as a person, how to make your environment better, and how to be a better friend, partner, and person in general.

 Here are some of the most popular mindfulness techniques that you can work with to also boost your level of mindfulness:

 - Mindfulness meditation.
-Mindfulness meditation is one of the best ways to learn how mindfulness generally works, get to experience it, and start cultivating it in your life slowly by slowly.
+Mindfulness meditation is one of the best ways to learn how mindfulness generally works – you get to experience it and start cultivating it in your life slowly.
 Essentially, this meditation helps you to become aware of your thoughts, feelings, emotions, and sensations as they arise within you.
-It starts by being aware of your breath and then other parts of your body as well as your immediate environment.
+It starts by being aware of your breath and then other parts of your body, as well as your immediate environment.
 As a beginner, guided meditation really goes a long way.